Eduardo Santamaría is a partner in the Litigation and Arbitration Department at Garrigues, where he has pursued his entire professional career.

 He specializes in civil and corporate/commercial litigation, drawing on a wealth of experience in contractual disputes, corporate lawsuits (challenges to corporate resolutions, directors’ liability, shareholders’ agreements, etc.), tortious and other forms of noncontractual liability, enforcement of foreign judgments and awards in Spain, injunctive relief or conservatory measures, etc.

 His usual practice area includes the industrial sector as well as the construction, agency and distribution, banking, insurance and private equity industries.

-He speaks at specialist seminars organized by various universities on the subject of arbitration and contracts and he is a regular contributor to the World Bank publication “Doing Business” (The World Bank - IFC) in the sections on “Enforcing Contracts” and “Protecting Investors” and also to the.
-World Justice Project publication “WJP Rule of Law Index”.
+He speaks at specialist seminars on the subject of arbitration and contracts and he is a regular contributor to the World Bank publication “Doing Business” (The World Bank - IFC “Enforcing Contracts” and “Protecting Investors” and also to the World Justice Project publication “WJP Rule of Law Index”.

 In 2015 Eduardo Santamaría was named one of the “40 under Forty” by Iberian Lawyer, award which recognizes the best forty lawyers from Spain and Portugal under forty years of age.

-He is a member of the Madrid Bar Association, as well as the Spanish Arbitration Club (CEA-40).
+He is a member of the Madrid Bar Association, as well as the Spanish Arbitration Club.

 Degree in Law from Universidad de Valladolid (2000).

 Research lecturer at the Department of Procedural Law at Universidad de Valladolid [Merit scholarship awarded by the Ministry of Education and Science (1998 – 2000)].

 Co-author of various academic articles published in specialist reviews and journals: “Action to set aside corporate arbitration awards: focusing on the concept of public policy” and “Unenforceability against third parties of registrable corporate acts not published in the Official Commercial Registry Gazette ” (Revista Jurídica), etc.